 - Mesquite is also highly effective in balancing blood sugar.
 Because its sugar is in the form of fructose, which does not require insulin for metabolism, mesquite helps maintain a constant blood sugar level for a sustained period of time.
 It supports the diet of diabetics, and helps maintain a healthy insulin system in others.

 Rapadura, not raw

 - It is evaporated cane juice – it’s also known as Sucanat.
 It is the least refined cane sugar available.
-It is just the juice extracted from the cane in a press, which has then been evaporated to dry it into granules.

 - It also still has the natural balance of sucrose, glucose, and fructose, and contains components essential for its digestion.
 It is metabolized by the body more slowly than white sugar, and therefore will not affect your blood sugar levels very much at all.